Stock market today: Asian stocks mixed after Wall Street lull extends to a 2nd day - ExBulletin

 Stock market today: Asian stocks mixed after Wall Street lull extends to a 2nd day

-HONG KONG (AP) Asian stocks were mixed Thursday after a Wall Street lull extended into a second day, with Chinese benchmarks rising after China reported better-than-expected trade figures for april.
+HONG KONG — Asian stocks were mixed on Thursday after a second day of calm on Wall Street, with Chinese benchmarks rising after China reported better-than-expected trade figures for April.

 US futures were slightly lower and oil prices rose.